 If you've had an email from someone claiming to be Plusnet that you think is fake, you can let us know by forwarding it to email@example.com.
-If you’ve had a suspicious email or call that you want to talk to us about, find out how to report service abuse.
+Or if you've had a suspicious email or call that you want to talk to us about, contact our support team on 0800 432 0200.
+Find out how to report service abuse.

 Social media is great for keeping up to date with friends and sharing photos.
 These days, we're using it more and more.
 We trust websites like Facebook, Twitter and Instagram with all sorts of information about ourselves.
 But it's important to know whether you're sharing things with just friends and family or with the whole world.

 Here are our tips for being safe and sensible on social media.

 Remember how easy it is for people to pretend to be someone they're not online.
 Don't message people unless you know them personally and always ask yourself, 'How sure am I that this person is who they say they are?'